gabigor1/sei-group-project-3/README.md

 ### Styling

 I spend much of my time styling all the app.
 I struggle to fit everything with the correct scale, but thanks to the property position I fit everything.
-I'm proud of the style of the locations and mapbox.
+I'm proud of the style of the locations and Mapbox.

 ```
 .locations {